layanyashoda/TrailBuddy/README.md

 - <strong> Budget Management- </strong>TrailBuddy's unique budget planner/tracker helps users plan hikes, a feature not found in other hiking apps.
 - <strong> Safety and Weather Notifications- </strong>TrailBuddy offers real-time safety tips and weather updates, making it an ideal hiking assistant.

+## Credits
+Some features and inspirations were drawn from the "AllTrails" and "Pekoe Trails" apps.
+Many thanks to the contributors and developers of these apps for their valuable insights and functionalities.